-CHC is the Department of Human Services’ (DHS) new program that will allow managed care organizations (MCOs) to coordinate medical care and long-term services and supports (LTSS) for individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.
+Community HealthChoices is the Department of Human Services’ (DHS) Medical Assistance (Medicaid) program that allows managed care organizations (MCOs) to coordinate medical care and long-term services and supports (LTSS) for individuals who qualify for Medical Assistance and also qualify for Medicare or require a nursing facility level of care.

-UPMC Community HealthChoices is an MCO selected by DHS to provide this program in Pennsylvania.
+UPMC Community HealthChoices is one of three CHC-MCOs selected by the state to provide this program in Pennsylvania.

 Allegheny, Armstrong, Beaver, Bedford, Blair, Butler, Cambria, Fayette, Green, Indiana, Lawrence, Somerset, Washington, Westmoreland

-Anyone who is dual eligible for Medicare and Medicaid (with or without LTSS) or is eligible for Medicaid with LTSS must have a CHC-MCO or be enrolled in the Living Independence for the Elderly (LIFE) program on the date CHC begins in your county.
+Anyone who is dually eligible for Medicare and Medical Assistance (with or without LTSS) or is eligible for Medical Assistance with LTSS must have a CHC-MCO or be enrolled in the Living Independence for the Elderly (LIFE) program on the date Community HealthChoices begins in your county.

 Long-term services and supports (LTSS) helps individuals live as independently as possible.
-LTSS is either provided in a nursing facility or in a person’s home.
+LTSS is either provided in a nursing facility or in a person’s home and community.
 It may include assistance with activities such as bathing, dressing, preparing meals, and taking medications.
 Services may also include in-home nursing care, therapy, nonmedical transportation, and career services, as well as home and vehicle modifications.
 The type of service and setting is based on each person’s needs and preferences.
-See Section 5 – Service Coordination, Functional Eligibility Determination, and LTSS Services for more information.
+See Section 5 of this page to learn more information.

 Read more about eligibility

-Anyone who is dual eligible for Medicare and Medicaid or is eligible for Medicaid benefits with long-term services and supports (LTSS) are eligible for Community HealthChoices (CHC) and must have a Community HealthChoices MCO, or participate in the Living Independence for the Elderly (LIFE) program.
+Anyone who is dually eligible for Medicare and Medical Assistance or is eligible for Medical Assistance with long-term services and supports (LTSS) is eligible for UPMC Community HealthChoices and must have a Community HealthChoices MCO, or participate in the Living Independence for the Elderly (LIFE) program.

-If you live in southwestern Pennsylvania, you may change your CHC MCO at any time by contacting the state’s Independent Enrollment Broker (IEB) at 1-844-824-3655.
+If you live in southwestern Pennsylvania, you may change your CHC-MCO at any time by contacting the state’s Independent Enrollment Broker (IEB) at 1-844-824-3655.
 TTY users should call toll-free 1-833-254-0690.
-Or you can enroll online at www.enrollchc.com.
+Or you can change your CHC-MCO online at www.enrollchc.com.
 They will tell you when the change to your new Community HealthChoices plan will start.
-It can take up to 6 weeks for a change to your Community HealthChoices plan to take effect.
+It can take up to six weeks for a change to your Community HealthChoices plan to take effect.